SNL-UCSB/cs176b-assignments/winter22/assignment1/README.md

 For your convenience, we have provided the template file, `monitor.p4`.
 Please fill in the TODO comments in the ingress and egress processing part of the pipelines.
-Please refer to Case 0 in the experiment section below to test your P4 implementation.
+Please refer to Task 0 in the "Measuring Network's State" section below to test your P4 implementation.
 The .json files for each switch specify the control plane configuration that each switch will operate off of.
 Refer to these files to find the relevant Session ID to use when cloning packets.

 **Note**
 This task has some similarities with the [Multi-hop route inspector (MRI)](https://github.com/p4lang/tutorials/tree/master/exercises/mri) tutorial.
 However, unlike MRI, it clones the probe packets, adds the queue size information for just one switch, and compares the queue size value with a threshold value before sending it to the monitor.